Pink Floyd 1974 tours: 1974 French Summer Tour

 The 1974 French Summer Tour, was a short concert tour running from 18 to 26 June.
 The group wanted to upgrade their stage presentations and create a bigger visual impact, and the shows were a warm-up for the major British tour planned later in the year.

 The first date of the tour was recorded by France's Europe 1 radio, with segments broadcast later in the year.
 It featured the debut of "Shine On You Crazy Diamond" (with the two halves played as one, as on the British 1974 tour) and "Raving and Drooling".
 The 22 June gig was the last time "Careful with that Axe, Eugene" was played aside from a one-off performance in 1977, while the last date on the tour, 26 June, was the last time "One of These Days" was played until 1987.

 The French tour was the first time Pink Floyd used their iconic 40 ft circular display called "Mr. Screen".
-Ian Eames was recruited to create various animated sequences for parts of The Dark Side of the Moon.
+Ian Emes was recruited to create various animated sequences for parts of The Dark Side of the Moon.
 The screen caused logistical problems finding suitable venues, and consequently several shows were cancelled or moved dates.
 The tour was promoted by the soft drinks company Gini, which had been agreed to two years before.
-The contract required a serious of press promotional photographs, and a song for television advertising, written by Roger Waters and called "Bitter Love".
+The contract required a series of press promotional photographs, and a song for television advertising, written by Roger Waters and called "Bitter Love".
 The group were unhappy about the promotion, and donated their fee to charity.

 On 25 June, the band were challenged to a football match by a group of journalists.
 They defeated the group 4-3.